-At Woodridge State School around 75% of our students come from a LOTE background; however, we as educators recognize and respect the unique attributes of every learner.
-Members of this primary school community, including staff, parents, Community Liaison Officers and citizens, have demonstrated passionate dedication and commitment to improving the life chances of children from approximately 30 nationalities.
-This school, through developing and implementing a curriculum framework using various perspectives and strategies as well as the essential learnings of the key learning areas, strives to improve the well-being and literacy and numeracy skills of our students.
-This is a Prep to Year 6 school with approximately 750 students, which celebrates well-founded partnerships with with government agencies, universities and community groups such as ACCESS Inc and The Australian Sports Commission.
+At Woodridge State School around 75% of our students come from a LOTE background; however,we as educators recognize and respect the unique attributes of every learner.
+Members of this primary school community, including staff, parents, Community Liaison Officers and citizens, have demonstrated passionate dedication and commitment to improving the life chances of children from approximately 35 nationalities.
+This school, through developing and implementing a curriculum framework using various perspectives and strategies as well as the essential learnings and general capabilities of the key learning areas, strives to improve the well-being and literacy and numeracy skills of our students.
+This is a Prep to Year 6 school with approximately 706 students, including 132 in the Intensive English Language Centre.
+The School celebrates well-founded partnerships with government agencies, universities and community groups such as ACCESS Inc, LoganCity Council, Global Learning Centre and The Australian Sports Commission.
 These enhance the learning experiences our children are offered in the physical, emotional, social and cognitive areas.
 The school's Parents and Citizens Association fosters strong working relationships between staff and families to provide a supportive learning environment for all.